rawnet/api-toolkit/README.md

 ```

 ### Creating templates
-Templates for listing items need to passed to the listing to render successfully.
+Templates for listing items need to be passed to the listing to render successfully.
 We encourage these to be created using template literals but another templating language could be utilised.
 ```
 const template = (data) => (
 `<article class="card">